Matthew-Berthoud/.dotfiles/README.md

 (Bonus: You can play [Vim Golf](https://www.vimgolf.com) through Docker)

+## Languages
+My worst nightmare is having a bunch of miscellaneous installations of various languages lingering around on my computer.
+In order to avoid this, I try to use the most standard, organized ways of installing lanugages.

+### Python
+I use Homebrew to install `pyenv`, a version manager and virtual environment manager for python versions.
+It has a pretty simple CLI and seems to cleanly manage things.

+### JS and Node
+I use Node Version Manager (`nvm`), installed with Homebrew, to manage my installs of node, and node package manager (`npm`).

+### Go
+I directly downloaded and installed the Go binary, which is the recommended method, since go managages updates for itself.

+### Bash
+Using the Mac system default.

 ## ssh
 So that I don't have to type the password every time when ssh-ing into a machine:
 ```bash